intechstudio/grid-documentation/docs/guides/how-to-grid-editor/1-first-changes.md

 ## Next steps

-After navigating around the app, in the next article we'll change the control element modes and get to know more tools.
+After navigating around the app, in the next article we'll learn more about the configuration tools in the Configuration panel.